-Since 1 November 2005, pharmaceuticals that belong to a therapeutic group of pharmaceuticals (ATC level 4) with at least one (reimbursed) generic pharmaceutical are subject to a higher maximum personal contribution.
+Since 1 November 2005, pharmaceuticals that belong to a therapeutic group of pharmaceuticals (ATC level 4) containing at least one (reimbursed) generic pharmaceutical are subject to a higher maximum personal contribution.
 This governmental measure aims to encourage patients to switch - where possible - to generic alternatives.
+Furthermore, the maximum rates for category B (ATC level 4 group) and category C (ATC level 4 group) were substantially lowered on 1 May 2008.